rapPayne/zero-to-react-in-4-days/labs/05-css-responsive-design.md

 ### Instructions:

-1. Edit App.tsx.
+1. Edit your CSS file.
 Use media queries to apply different styles based on the screen width.
   - For screens wider than 600px, display the menu options side-by-side.
   - For screens 600px or narrower, stack the menu options vertically.
 1. Test your changes by resizing the browser window to ensure the navigation bar adjusts correctly.